 Whatever the source of the injury, these spots typically do not require any treatment and should go away as your nail grows out.
 And they should not return unless you suffer another nail trauma [source: Weil].
 However, this generally applies when only a single or a few nails are affected.
 If all of your nails are showing white spots or streaks, the leukonychia could be related to another more serious condition such as anemia, cardiac disease, cirrhosis, diabetes or kidney disease [source: Bryant].
 Overall, it's good practice to pay attention to changes and abnormalities in your fingernails and to consult your doctor if you're concerned.

 What you've just read is just the tip of the discussion when it comes to nail disorders.
-For more information, visit the links on the next page.
+For more information, visit the links below.